Project-Level Conformity and Hot-Spot Analyses

 - Using MOVES3 in Project-Level Carbon Monoxide Analyses (pdf) (December 2021, EPA-420-B-21-047)

 This guidance describes how to use the MOVES3 emissions model to estimate CO emissions from transportation projects, including roadway intersections, highways, transit projects, parking lots and intermodal terminals.
-This guidance can be applied when using MOVES3 to complete any project-level quantitative CO analysis, including hot-spot analyses for transportation conformity determinations, completing NEPA analyses, and assessing near-road air quality in communities with environmental justice concerns.September 2023 Note: The December 2021 version of this guidance based on MOVES3 generally continues to apply for MOVES4, with the exception of new guidance for the AVFT fuels input found in the .
-Please refer to Section 4.8.3 of the MOVES4 Technical Guidance for this input.
-Section 4.8 of the MOVES4 Technical Guidance includes more information about the Fuels inputs in general that may be helpful for CO hot-spot modeling.
+This guidance can be applied when using MOVES3 to complete any project-level quantitative CO analysis, including hot-spot analyses for transportation conformity determinations, completing NEPA analyses, and assessing near-road air quality in communities with environmental justice concerns.November 2024 Note: The December 2021 version of this guidance based on MOVES3 generally continues to apply for later versions of MOVES, except for guidance for the AVFT fuels input, which is used to specify the fraction of vehicles capable of using different fuel types (e.g., gasoline, diesel, electricity).
+Modelers should refer to the MOVES5 Technical Guidance for the latest about assumptions for this input in future analysis years.
+Because MOVES5 and MOVES4 include different versions of the AVFT Tool, modelers using MOVES4 should refer to Section 4.8.3 of the MOVES4 Technical Guidance.

 - Guideline for Modeling Carbon Monoxide From Roadway Intersections (pdf) (1.76 MB, November 1992, EPA-454/R-92-005)